 Hugo House board members are tasked with governance oversight of the organization and its executive director, including but not limited to: approving the annual budget, assisting with marketing efforts and grant writing, fundraising to meet budget requirements, and cultivating donors and new volunteers and board members.
 Their primary responsibility is to ensure good stewardship of the organization.

 We strive for our board to represent the community we serve.
-At present the thirteen-member board includes four members who identify as BIPOC.
+At present the twelve-member board includes four members who identify as BIPOC.

 What were the circumstances surrounding Tree Swenson’s resignation as executive director?

 Former Executive Director Tree Swenson submitted her resignation to the Hugo House board of directors on February 19, 2021, following a public campaign for her dismissal from members of the Seattle literary community, led by the Writers of Color Alliance (WOCA).
 These community members were concerned that Hugo House was not prioritizing or making progress toward its racial equity goals, and advocated for a change in leadership.

 Tree led a nine-year period of growth at Hugo House, which culminated in securing a permanent home for Hugo House near its long-term location on Capitol Hill, which was being torn down.
 She left the organization in a strong financial position for the first time in many years.

 However, after listening to feedback from the community, she came to the conclusion that she was not the best person to lead Hugo House’s next chapter, and she resigned to make space for a new director to take the helm.

 Does Hugo House provide financial aid and/or scholarships?
 How do you apply?
 What is the decision-making process?

 We offer two forms of tuition assistance: scholarships for adult and youth classes and sliding-scale tuition for youth workshops and camps.